Beatie Deutsch: Background

 Deutsch was born in the United States, the oldest of five siblings, grew up in Passaic, New Jersey, and emigrated to Israel in 2008.
 Her father is a doctor.
-She has a master's degree in school counseling from Northeastern University ('12), as well as a black belt in taekwondo.
+She has a master's degree in school counseling from Northeastern University, as well as a black belt in taekwondo.

-A Haredi woman, Deutsch lives in Har Nof, Jerusalem, with her husband Michael, a yeshiva teacher and computer science student whom she married in 2009, and their five children.
-Before she put all her time into running, Deutsch worked full-time as a communication officer for an Olami international Jewish organization, which brings college students closer to religion and helps professionals get in touch with their roots by coming to Israel.
+A Haredi woman, Deutsch lives in Neve Michael with her husband Michael, a yeshiva teacher and computer science student whom she married in 2009, and their five children.
+Before she committed herself to running, Deutsch worked full-time as a communication officer for an Olami international Jewish organization, which brings college students closer to religion and helps professionals get in touch with their roots by coming to Israel.

 Running career

 2016–2017

 Deutsch began running in 2016 at the age of 25.
 She runs in a long-sleeved top, below-the-knee skirt, and head scarf, and dedicates her runs to charitable causes.

 She ran her first marathon at the Tel Aviv Marathon in 2016 after taking up running only four months earlier.
 Deutsch finished sixth, with a time of 3:27:26.

 At the 2017 Tel Aviv Marathon, while seven months pregnant, Deutsch finished with a time of 4:08:16.